Musō Soseki: Gardens by Musō Soseki

 The following is a list of gardens known to have been by Musō Soseki or attributed to him.
 However, whatever Soseki built was destroyed during the Ōnin War, and therefore any modern version is someone else's work.

+Soseki Muso introduced "Zanzanjosui" 残山剰水 into Japanese gardens.

+He also played a significant role in establishing karesansui枯山水, using the stonework to express an imaginary landscape rather than as a nature model.